Tuliany/Tuliany/README.md

 ### 👩🏽‍💻 Intern Frontend developer @Izettle & Fullstack Student @Chas Academy 📚 💻

 I've been coding everyday since January 2020 and 6 months later I graduated from Technigo bootcamp \
-And since August 2020 I've been studying at Chas Academy to become a Fullstack. \
+Since August 2020 I've been studying at Chas Academy to become a Fullstack developer. \
-Since november 2020 I'm a intern at Izettle and working on a really cool project for the Data Analytics team!
+In november 2020 I started as an intern at Izettle, and now I'm working on building our own DataCatalog.

 **What I've learnt so far 💭**